-A. GIRLS - REQUIRED: Grades 6-12 (Mondays, Special Events And Dress-Up Days)

-- 1. Skirt- MCS uniform skirt or skort at Zoghby's - a.
+- A. GIRLS REQUIRED: Grades 6-12 (Mondays, Special Events And Dress-Up Days) - 1.
+Skirt- MCS uniform skirt or skort at Zoghby's - a.
 Notice Section V below regarding required skirt length. - b.
 Uniform pants may be worn in place of skirts as outlined in B3 below. - 2.
-Shirt- White oxford button-down blouse with logo at Zoghby's - Blazer- Navy blazer with MCS crest on the pocket purchased at Zoghby's only.
+Shirt- White oxford button-down blouse with logo at Zoghby's - 3.
+Blazer- Navy blazer with MCS crest on the pocket purchased at Zoghby's only.
 Blazers are required to be worn through chapel. - 4.
-Socks Socks that are mid calf or higher must be matching white, navy, gray or black - 5.
-Shoes --Navy with white laces saddle leather oxford or navy Keds saddle oxford - a.
-Available at Zoghby's, JRays, or Shoe Station - b.
-Shoes must be worn with foot fully inside shoe.

-B. GIRLS-OPTIONAL: Grades 6-12 (Other School Days)

-- 1. In colder weather, solid white or solid navy tights/leggings may be worn under skirts. - 2.
-Short-sleeved navy or white polo girls pique with logo pullover with MCS logo in navy on the left chest area.
+Socks Socks must be matching white, navy, gray or black - B. GIRLS-OPTIONAL: Grades 6-12 (Other School Days) - 1.
+In colder weather, solid white or solid navy tights/leggings may be worn under skirts. - Short-sleeved navy or white polo girls pique with logo pullover with MCS logo in navy on the left chest area.
 Available at Zoghby's.
 White shirts should have navy monogram; Navy shirts should have white monogram - 3.
 Zoghby's pants (plaid # 147) -- Available only at Zoghby's.
-Purchase girl's pants only.

-C. BOYS - REQUIRED: Grades 6-12 (Mondays, Special Events And Dress-Up Days).

-- 1. Pants- Zoghby's Plaid # 147 only - 2.
+Purchase girl's pants only. - C. BOYS REQUIRED: Grades 6-12 (Mondays, Special Events And Dress-Up Days).
+1. Pants- Zoghby's Plaid # 147 only - 2.
 Shirt- White oxford button-down collar uniform shirt. - a.
 Available at Zoghby's.
 Required MCS logo monogrammed in navy on the pocket, long or short sleeves - b.
 White inside and out; no more than one pocket.
 Do not purchase shirts over one size larger than correct size.
 Shirts must be tucked in so that belt can be seen. - 3.
 Tie- MCS blue-gold stripe custom designed to match crest purchased at Zoghby's only. - 4.
 Blazer- Navy blazer with emblem.
 Standard navy blazer with gold metal buttons purchased at Zoghby's only.
-Blazers are required to be worn through chapel. - 4.
-Socks Students must wear white, navy, gray or black socks. - 5.
-Shoes - a.
-Solid black leather lace-up oxford dress shoe with black shoelaces.
-(No boots) - b.
-Solid black leather loafers no suede or athletic styles loafers; no tassels - 7.
+Blazers are required to be worn through chapel. - 5.
+Socks Students must wear white, navy, gray or black socks. - 6.
 Belt Black smooth or braided leather to be worn in belt loops.
-No more than two sizes bigger than waist.

-D. BOYS-OPTIONAL: Grades 6-12 (Other School Days)

-Short-sleeved navy or white performance polo with MCS logo on the left chest area.
+No more than two sizes bigger than waist. - D. BOYS-OPTIONAL: Grades 6-12 (Other School Days) Short-sleeved navy or white performance polo with MCS logo on the left chest area.
 Available at Zoghby's.
 White shirts should have navy monogram; Navy shirts should have white monogram